 When you get to the Phoenix International Airport, you’ll head outside to take a bus to the rental car center.
 This is a giant center about 15 minutes away from where all the rental cars are, so you don’t have to worry about looking for your specific car company on a shuttle.

 Everyone will get off at the same place and then head inside to find the appropriate rental company.
 This is a bit confusing for me when I first rented a car.
+Having a car is especially helpful if you’ll be taking any Phoenix day trips during your visit.

 Book a Hotel With a Pool